juju/docs/src/en/models-cmr-scene-2.md

                                      The ma...
 ```

-For more details, including which users can access the offer, the the YAML
+For more details, including which users can access the offer, the YAML
 format.

 ```bash